soyjubilado/AdventOfCode/2022/README.md

     where the `StopIteration` was raised.
 This will get caught by pylint, and refers to PEP-479.
 I eventually refactored to eliminate the nested iterators.
+  - If you're looking for the shortest path, but the weights between vertices are always 1, then you don't need Dijkstra's algorithm, only BFS.
+    Dijkstra's algorithm becomes BFS in this case, but with the overhead of maintaining the priority queue. (day 12).

 ## Notes On Individual Days